SHERLOCKx90/Samvaad-AI/README.md

 Contributions to the Samvaad AI project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+### Credits

+The base UI of this project was forked from a open-source public repo - chatgpt-clone (https://github.com/xtekky/chatgpt-clone)